nenadmarkus/pico/readme.md

 Notice that there are no specific library dependencies, i.e., the code can be compiled out-of-the-box with a standard C compiler.

-To get a feel for how the library works, we recommend that you look at `sample.c` as is was specifically written to be used as documentation.
+To get a feel for how the library works, we recommend that you look at `rnt/samples/native/sample.c` as is was specifically written to be used as documentation.

 ## Learning custom object detectors